Top 5 Scooby-Doo Villains

 One of the more famous villains because he appears in the opening credits of the show the Man from Mars is one of those rare villains who it turns out is not human.
 Killers robots are pretty darn scary.
 Not as frightening as a ghost or a vampire, buts it’s up there.
 You better believe it.
 When a robot wants you dead it will do it more efficiently than any poltergeist.

 When unmasked it turns out to be: Charlie, The Worlds Most Perfect Robot

 Spectres are scary right.
 I have no idea what a spectre is, but it seems to be some kind of ghost and in this case a headless one.
 I am not sure why a Spectre who is headless is scarier then a headed ghost, but it is.

 When unmasked it turns out to be: Asa Shanks, Farmer

-The Phantom is not only a creepy ghost, but their are two of him.
-Thats right in this episode you get two Phantom Shadows for the price of one.
-And of course like all mysterious phantoms, it plays the organ.
+The Phantom is not only a creepy ghost, but there are two of him.
+That’s right in this episode you get two Phantom Shadows for the price of one.
+And of course like all mysterious phantoms, they play the organ.